pypi/warehouse/docs/blog/posts/2023-04-20-introducing-trusted-publishers.md

 support for OpenID Connect].

-After configuring PyPI to trust a given GitHub repository and workflow, users of the PyPA's ['pypi-publish' GitHub Action] can quickly and easily adopt trusted publishing by removing the `username` and `password` fields from their workflow configuration, and adding permissions to generate an identity token:
+After configuring PyPI to trust a given GitHub repository and workflow, users of the PyPA's ['pypi-publish' GitHub Action] can adopt trusted publishing by removing the `username` and `password` fields from their workflow configuration, and adding permissions to generate an identity token: